knative/docs/docs/bookstore/page-0.5/pg0.5-env-setup.md

 ![Image](images/image13.png)

-Please follow the instructions here [https://knative.dev/docs/install/](https://knative.dev/docs/install/) to spin up your cluster!
+Please follow the instructions [here](https://knative.dev/docs/install/) to spin up your cluster with Knative installed!

 ???+ success "Verify"

-    You should see the pods in knative-eventing and knative-serving are running before proceeding forward.
+    You should see the pods in the `knative-eventing` and `knative-serving` namespaces running before proceeding.

     ![Image](images/image2.png)